sherwinmartin/projectwiz/readme.md

 # Projectwiz
+A demo app using Laravel 8, Bootstrap 4 CSS Framework, jQuery JS Framework, and VueJS Framework.
+This app is not meant to be in production but contains code that uses different functionalities with the Laravel Framework.

 ## Requirements
-* PHP7.2 or higher
+* PHP7.3 or higher (not tested with PHP8)
-* Laravel 6 or higher
+* Laravel 8
 * Composer
 * NodeJS